 The Information Science Department is now located in the new Bill and Melinda Gates Hall!!
 Offices, labs, and meeting spaces for Information Science faculty, staff and students are located on the second floor, with student services offices on the first floor.
 Please see our Directory to find specific office locations.

-When the architect's work was completed, construction on Bill & Melinda Gates Hall, the new home of the Faculty of Computing and Information Science, began in March 2012.
+Construction on Bill & Melinda Gates Hall, the new home of the Faculty of Computing and Information Science, began in March 2012.
 Construction was accelerated in order to finish the building by December 2013 so that the Information Science department, which was housed off-campus, could move in by January 2014.
 Thom Mayne, founder and design director of the New York- and Los Angeles-based architecture firm Morphosis and winner of the 2005 Pritzker Prize in architecture, is the lead architect.

 The Bill & Melinda Gates Foundation gave the university $25 million in January 2006 to support the construction of a signature building for computing and information science.
-The entire project will be funded without any external debt, using other funds already in hand and additional funding to be raised, according to Dan Huttenlocher, dean of CIS.
+The entire project was funded without any external debt, using other funds already in hand and additional funding to be raised, according to Dan Huttenlocher, dean of CIS.

 You can read more about the opening of Gates Hall in January of 2014 in the Cornell Chronicle article here.